DEXA Scan

 How do I prepare for a DEXA scan?

 Wear comfortable clothes and shoes that are easy to change in and out of.
 You will likely be asked to change into a gown.
-You will need to take off any jewelry or metal objects that may interfere with the images.
+You will need to take off any jewelry or metal objects that may affect the images.

 If you take vitamins or calcium supplements, you may be asked not to take them for 24 hours before the scan.
 The amount of radiation you receive is small, but if you are pregnant, you should let your provider know.